ThomasFinnern/LangMan4DevProject/Documentation/J!4x/projects/projects.md

 (5) **Detect details**

 This button **must** be used after the input is finished.
-It creates the necessary child projects which are used in functions "Project texts" and "translate"
+It creates the necessary child sub projects which are used in functions "Project texts" and "translate"

-"Detect Details" can be pressed also later when the component has changed
+"Detect Details" can be pressed also later when the component has changed.

-Examples
+Examples:

 * after new added site in component
 * after move of language file folder

 It is necceasary that the project root path is defined before

 Save Button is not needed when detect details was used directly before